Applying for a Working Holiday Visa (Subclass 417) To Australia – The Ultimate Step-By-Step Guide with Screenshots

 • The United Kingdom of Great Britain and Northern Ireland

-The only documents you need to apply for your WHV to Australia are your passport (“passports” plural if you have dual citizenship), proof of funds (i.e. a recent bank statement) and a credit card to pay the fee.
-Note that if your bank statement isn’t in English, it must be translated—this is a new requirement.
+The only documents you need to apply for a WHV to Australia are your passport (passports if you have dual citizenship), proof of funds (i.e. a recent bank statement) and a credit card to pay the fee.
+Note that if your bank statement isn’t in English, it must be translated.

 The online application process is very straightforward: